 The discussion is not easy, and both Jason and Melissa get sidetracked by emotion several times, but at the end of two hours they reach an agreement that both are reasonably happy with.
 Jason will look for an apartment that is not too far away from the family home.
 Until they decide what to do about the family home, Melissa will continue to reside there.
 She will have four nights per week with the children and Jason will have three nights per week.
 The mediator writes up a memorandum summarizing the parenting plan and schedules the next session to begin discussing financial issues.
 He gives them two weeks to collect the rest of the necessary information and documents.

 Jason’s ability to remain calm and approach the child custody situation rationally allowed him to work with Melissa to create a parenting plan that, while not ideal for him, still provides him with the essence of what he wanted, which was a substantial ongoing role in his children’s lives.

 Would mediation be an effective choice for the issues you’re facing ?
-For a confidential analysis of your divorce or separate child custody matter, please contact us to schedule your free consultation.
-Weinberger Divorce & Family Law Group offers both attorney and family law mediation services.
+For a confidential analysis of your divorce or separate child custody matter, please contact us to schedule your initial consultation.
+Weinberger Divorce & Family Law Group, LLC offers both attorney and family law mediation services.